Phlow/phlow-magazine-com/_posts/2007/2007-10-02-calender-girl-apeskinny-may-apeskinny-remix-mix.md

   - News
   - Pop
 tags:
-  - digital phlow
 ---
-**Electro Pop** // [ccMixter](http://ccmixter.org/) is a community music remixing website featuring remixes and samples licensed under [Creative Commons](http://creativecommons.org/) licenses.
+[ccMixter](http://ccmixter.org/) is a community music remixing website featuring remixes and samples licensed under [Creative Commons](http://creativecommons.org/) licenses.
 One musician who used ccMixter quite cleverly is [Calendar Girl]({{ site.url }}{{ site.baseurl }}/interview-portrait/509-calendar-songs-a-delicate-creative-commons-project).
 Over one year she recorded each month a song, packed the vocals on ccMixter and asked the community to remix.
 One producer who did a hell of a job is apeskinny who remixed the may-song and turned it into an electrifying techno-pop-song.

 [Calendar Girl - "May" (MP3)](http://mp3.phlow.de/phlow_2008/jellyman3_-_May_apeskinny_mix.mp3)